catalyst-cloud/catalystcloud-docs/source/tutorials/using-docker-machine-on-the-catalyst-cloud.rst

 `Docker Machine`_ is a tool that allows you to provision Docker Engines either locally or hosted with a cloud provider.
 Docker Machine has a number of different drivers to facilitate installing the Docker Engine on different cloud providers.
-On the Catalyst Cloud we will be making use of the OpenStack `driver`_.
+On the Sky TV we will be making use of the OpenStack `driver`_.

 .. _driver: https://docs.docker.com/machine/drivers/openstack/